The Royal College of Psychiatrists list the following presentations associated with depression:

 Having had personal experience of the criteria of borderline personality disorder, I have gained insight into anxiety, chaos, disorder and depression, therefore I feel well placed to treat clients suffering with combinations of unsettlement in their lives.

-There are three main DSM-V categories for personality disorders, they are grouped in "Clusters"
+There are three main DSM-V categories for personality disorders, they are grouped into "Clusters"

 A: Odd and eccentric disorders